OwenDa/portfolio-4/README.md

 2. Exceedingly long file names can cause an error.

 3. Though not strictly a 'bug', URLs in user-uploaded links (social links section) must be formatted in an overly precise manner (ie. must include 'https://; or 'http://') to be recognised as a url field.
 This allows for convenient validation, but it is not necessarily convenient for the user or particularly user-friendly.
 Future revisions should address this issue.

 ## Acknowledgements
 1. Screenshot images were compressed with [TinyPNG.com](https://tinypng.com/) and [CompressJPEG.com](https://compressjpeg.com/).
 2. Large credit is due to [this tutorial](https://youtu.be/xSUm6iMtREA), however much the end-result of the project may differ from the examples shown.
+In particulr, the search function owes significant credit to the information and explanations provided within.
 3. Equally, [Code Institute](https://codeinstitute.net)'s Django tutorials are owed significant credit.
 4. [Coolers.co](https://coolors.co) was used as described in the [Design Statement](#design-statement).
 6. [Stack Overflow](https://stackoverflow.com/) was consulted several times in troubleshooting, but special thanks is owed to user [SamSparkx](https://stackoverflow.com/users/18799377/samsparx) for assistance given in answer to [this question](https://stackoverflow.com/questions/73439361/how-do-i-access-objects-user-info-across-django-models-foreign-key-beginner/73440194#73440194).